-The first figure of a sequence begins at the moment the aircraft departs from a wings-level, horizontal flight path.
+Once wings-level horizontal flight is established following the wing dips which signal the start or restart of a sequence, the next gradable figure begins at the moment the aircraft departs from that wings-level, horizontal flight path.
+This does not imply that the pilot may not abort the sequence start as allowed in 4.16.1(a).
 A figure is complete at the moment the aircraft returns to a wings-level, horizontal flight path (upright or inverted).
 Once horizontal flight path is established at the end of a figure, the beginning of the next figure is considered to have occurred.
 The only exceptions to this are in the grading of the exit lines in Aresti Aerobatic Catalogue Families 7.4.3.x thru 7.4.6.x (Square and Octagon Loops).